-That’s where Captain Rod’s Boat Lift and Pier Services comes in.
-The warm season is passing us by, so let’s not waste any time.
-Let us help you get your dock ready as soon as possible so that you can enjoy your time off the right way—out on the water.
+That’s where Captain Rod’s Boat Lift and Pier Services comes in!
+Let us help you get your dock ready quickly so that you can enjoy your time on the water.

-Here are answers to our most frequently asked questions relating to docks and piers, as well as links to further resources on those topics.
+Here are answers to our most frequently asked dock and pier questions as well as links to further resources.

-Q: Do I Need a Permit to Install a Dock or Pier in Illinois?
+Q: Do I Need a Permit to Install a Dock and Pier in Illinois?

 Q: What Different Kinds of Docks Are There?

-The three main materials to consider for a dock are aluminum, vinyl, and wood.
+The three main materials to consider for a dock and pier are aluminum, vinyl, and wood.

 Q: Do I Need to Remove My Dock Before Winter?

-A: If you live in a warmer climate, and do not feel the harsh effects of winter, you do not need to remove your dock before winter.
-However, for all you northern lake lovers, the answer is probably yes.
+A: If you live in a warmer climate, and do not feel the harsh effects of winter, you do not need to remove your dock and pier before winter.
+However, for all you northern-lake-lovers, the answer is probably yes.